Specific: Delivered by the

 British Army didn't purchase any in quantity, until

 starting to take the R100 heavy artillery tractor version

-in 1935 (by now looking very different from the original
+in late 1936 (by now looking very different from the original

 In 1939 with the build up to war production of the

 recovery tractor (shown above) started along with a